Code-Institute-Submissions/Milestone_1_StreamingPal_Website/README.md

 * As a moderator, I want the homepage to be eye catching, so that the user will understand that this is a professional website.
 * As a user, I want a wow effect when I enter the website, so I will be motivated to look into.
+* As a moderator, I want to provide the social medias where I am more active on, so that users can contact me anywhere and many more people can learn about my website.
+* As a user I want to be able to find StreamingPal on the most used social media so I can share it with my friends.

 I set a gif as homepage background in order to give the WOW effect to everybody visiting the website and invite them to look more into.

 I also added some (fictional) reviews to make users understand that many people have a positive opinion about StreamingPal.

+In the footer, users can find the socials where I have an account with my website: Facebook, Instagram, Youtube and Twitter.

 #### About me